 Depression among adolescents, which typically presents in primary care, is underdiagnosed and undertreated .
 An estimated 70 percent of depressed teenagers do not receive treatment [2-4].

 This topic review will provide an overview of the treatment of adolescent depression.
 The diagnosis of depression in adolescents is discussed separately, as is the treatment of depression in adults.
-(See "Depression in adolescents: Epidemiology, clinical manifestations, and diagnosis" and "Initial treatment of depression in adults".)
+(See "Depression in adolescents: Epidemiology, clinical manifestations, and diagnosis" and "Unipolar major depression in adults: Choosing initial treatment".)

 There have been few well-designed controlled trials of treatments for adolescent depression.
 Current practice guidelines for treating adolescent depression are based upon existing data from studies in depressed adolescents, adult depression research, and clinical experience [5,6].
 Two major multisite NIMH initiatives have been implemented to address the lack of objective information regarding the treatment of adolescent depression [7,8]: